-- How does the plan relate to our overall business strategy and culture? - How does the plan relate to ownership objectives? - What is the appropriate compensation mix? - How does it compare to the competition? - How does it compare to the general market? - How variable is the plan based on performance? - How does each component compare to the market? - Who should be eligible to participate in the program?
+- How does the plan relate to our overall business strategy and culture? - How does the plan relate to ownership objectives? - What is the appropriate compensation mix? - How does it compare to the competition?

+- How does it compare to the general market? - How variable is the plan based on performance? - How does each component compare to the market? - Who should be eligible to participate in the program?

-One of the objectives of any compensation program is to maximize the value of your compensation dollars.
-Determining the appropriate compensation strategy and selecting and designing a plan consistent with that strategy will help maximize the return on the required financial investment.
-2. No Plan Selection Criteria - Ownership not clarifying and defining what they really want to achieve with a long-term plan for the employer and the participants.
+Pitfall #2 - No Plan Selection Criteria

+Ownership not clarifying and defining what they want to achieve with a longterm plan for the employer and the participants.
 These requirements should be matched with what each plan offers to ensure the selected plan meets their needs.

-3. Poor Plan Knowledge - Not fully understanding how these plans work and the advantages and disadvantages of each -to the employer and the participants.
-The company should conduct the necessary research at the beginning of the process to properly educate all parties concerned.
-If necessary, seek help from outside consultants.
+Pitfall #3 - Poor Plan Knowledge

+Not fully. understanding how these plans work and the advantages and disadvantages of each -to the employer and the participants.
+The company should conduct the necessary research at the beginning of the process to properly educate all parties concerned. lf necessary, seek help from outside consultants.

-4. No Cost Analysis - Not projecting the cost/benefit of the plan under various scenarios.
-Owners need to project how much participants could possibly earn based upon organizational level, years of service, company financial performance, sale of company or other considerations.
+Pitfall #4 - No Cost Analysis

+Not projecting the cost/benefit of the plan under various scenarios.
+Owners need to project how much participants could earn based on an organizational level, years of service, company financial performance, sale of the company, or other considerations.
 In some cases, owners may want participants to earn just enough in their plan to augment their 401k, or they may want true wealth accumulation which would require the selected plan to be worth far more than any qualified retirement program.

-5. No Pay Versus Performance Modeling -
+Pitfall #5 - No Pay vs. Performance Modeling

 Not assessing the linkages between enterprise financial performance and associated plan award values.
-Poorly conceived performancebased plans may generate award levels at odds with the level of enterprise value created by the executive team; awards may result which are at one extreme or another, either too rich, generating excessive costs and benefits compared to performance, or too lean, generating insufficient benefits to the participants when they have performed successfully.
+Poorly conceived performance-based plans may generate award levels at odds with the level of enterprise value created by the executive team; awards may result that are at one extreme or another, either too rich, generating excessive costs and benefits compared to performance, or too lean, generating insufficient benefits to the participants when they have performed successfully.
 Modeling multiple scenarios over a 5 to 15-year period, using optimistic, realistic, and pessimistic financial forecasts will help minimize the likelihood of this occurring.

 The company should model the following: